 Supporting gilt litters with Denkacare Vitalsafe

-Decreased diarrhea incidence and antibiotic use
+Decreased diarrhoea incidence and antibiotic use

 What is Vitalsafe?

-Main problem at the farm
+The main problem at the farm

-Results on diarrhea incidence
+Results on diarrhoea incidence

 To measure differences between piglets with and without Vitalsafe, three groups of piglets were created: